Homogenization theory of random walks among deterministic conductances: Ergodicity of Markov chain on environments

 We now use \eqref{E:2.5} to rewrite the sum in the statement as

 Let $\FF_k:=\sigma(X_0,\dots,X_k)$.
 Noting that

 the sum on the right of \eqref{E:2.7} can be shuffled to the form

 As $h_\epsilon$ is bounded, the first two terms on the right are bounded.
 The sum is in turn a martingale with uniformly bounded increments.
 By Doob's $L^2$-inequality (or Azuma's), it will thus typically be order $\sqrt{n}$.
-It follows that, upon division by~$n$ and taking~$n\to\infty$, the right-hand side of \eqref{E:2.9} vanishes in $L^1(P^0_\omega)$.
+It follows that, upon division by~$n$ and taking~$n\to\infty$, the quantity \eqref{E:2.9} vanishes in $L^1(P^0_\omega)$.

 It thus suffices to show that, under \eqref{E:2.4},

 Here the Conversion Lemma (Lemma~\ref{lemma-3.3a}) enabled by the heat-kernel estimates in Proposition~\ref{prop-ADS} along with the fact that \eqref{E:3.11i} holds for $h:=\pi(0)$ with~$\alpha:=p$ gives